Lighter fluid isn’t the best thing to use when it comes to starting up charcoal grill.

 Next, soak some paper towels in whatever cooking oil you have on hand.
 Then you’ll want to place them on top and amongst the coal pieces.

-Following on from that, fold up a piece of paper, light it, and throw it into the mix.
+Following that, fold up a piece of paper, light it, and throw it into the mix.

 This method works better than the normal newspaper method because the oils ensure a longer burn.
 This means that there’s a higher chance that more charcoal pieces will be lit in the process.